futurice/field-ops-guide/field-ops-guide.md

 **What is the criteria for "yes"?**

-Everyone understands the difference between _a concept_ created in SVS projects, _a prototype or a proof-of-concept_, and _a launchable MVP_ of the service.
+Everyone, including all relevant stakeholders in the Client organization, knows the type of the expected delivery and its possibilities for further use: is it _a concept_ created in a Service Vision Sprint project, _a prototype or a proof-of-concept_, or _a launchable MVP_ of the service?
 Does everyone understand which of these (or some other goal) we are talking about?

 **Why is this important?**

-If tech people are building a throwaway prototype, everyone else needs to understand that it is not suitable as a baseplate for future development.
 Skyscrapers are not built on the foundations of sand castles.
+If the Team is building a throwaway prototype, everyone else needs to understand that it is not suitable as a baseplate for future development.
 Everyone needs to have a clear image about the expected capabilities of the deliverable, so that they can plan their future projects and investments accordingly.

-When everyone understands the difference between the types of planned outcomes, they don't get surprised after the project: _"this isn't the thing we bought, what the hell?"_
+What the end result **does not** do is as important to understand as what it does do.
+When everyone understands the difference between the types of planned outcomes, they don't get surprised after the project: _"this isn't the thing we bought, what the heck?"_

 **Relevant links:**